lmlg/tosc/docs/manual.md

                  data, or when implementing the `try_write` method.
 In roder to avoid indefinite starvation, these will only be retried for `max_retries` times.

+  This backend is exceptionally suited for large-scale distributed systems, and for production environments where a Ceph cluster is already up and running.
+Applications that require high-availability can make good use of this backend as well.

 ```python
 class Manager (backend)